MichaelRWolf/wendy-ai/notes-from-google-doc.md

 2022-07-29_MysticRevolution_Ep01_package.txt

 Place it in

 /70_Video_Audio/MysticRevolution/

 That gives you the exact structure for your BLOOM _AI_Core.

-When you paste Episode 2 tomorrow, I’ll run the same process automatically so each session lands in the same three-part format.
+When you paste Episode 2 tomorrow, I'll run the same process automatically so each session lands in the same three-part format.

 ---
 🐬 You said: